-Generally everyone knows about teacher/Lecturer, who educates the pupils.
-He teaches the knowledge of the subjects like English, Science, Social, Maths, etc., but it is far away from the knowledge of God.
+Generally, everyone knows about Teacher/Lecturer, who educates the pupils.
+He teaches the knowledge of the subjects like English, Hindi, Science, Social, Maths, etc., But it is far away from the knowledge of spirituality and to know about God.
 He teaches about the activities in this realistic world, viz., the style of living and how to behave in the society.
-He teaches us how to make our self a perfect human being to live in the society.
+He teaches us how to make ourselves a perfect human being to live in society.

 Whereas Guru gives us Gyan (knowledge) about God, and about spirituality.
-He teaches us the process to attain God or Almighty by his devine speech or advices.
-Guru teaches us not only how to live the life in this world but also the life after death.
-A person who has healthy body, wealth, fame, good family and abundant knowledge of Scripters, epics, vedas and Upanishads and he himself a great writer of scripters but he has not surrendered himself at the feet of a Guru, then he has achieved nothing.
+He teaches us the process to attain God or Almighty by his divine speeches or advice.
+Guru teaches us not only how to live life in this world but also life after death.
+A person who has a healthy body, wealth, fame, good family and abundant knowledge of Scriptures, epics, Vedas and Upanishads and he himself a great writer of scriptures but he has not surrendered himself at the feet of a Guru, then he has achieved nothing.

-There have been cases, however, where sages have attained by mere self-effort, surrendering themselves direct to God.
+There have been cases, however, where sages have attained by mere self-effort, surrendering themselves directly to God.
 But such examples are very rare.
-It is possible only by persons specially gifted with extra-ordinary genius.
+It is possible only by persons specially gifted with an extraordinary genius.

-It must be well borne in mind that it is not learning or knowledge that makes a man perfect but it is only realisation in the right sense that makes a true yogi or saint.
-Knowledge therefore, is no criterion of a Mahatma or Yogi.
-Similarly the real test of a Mahatma or Guru is not his miracles or his extraordinary ways and means but only his practical attainment on the path of realisation.
-Mahatma or Sadguru is a most insignificant being or rather a neglected figure beyond all feelings of greatness, pride or egoism, dwelling permanently in a state of complete self-negation.
+It must be well borne in mind that it is not learning or knowledge that makes a man perfect but it is only realized in the right sense that makes a true Yogi or Saint.
+Knowledge, therefore, is no criterion of a Mahatma or Yogi.
+Similarly, the real test of a Mahatma or Guru is not his miracles or his extraordinary ways and means but only his practical attainment on the path of realization.
+Mahatma or Sadguru is a most insignificant being or rather a neglected figure beyond all feelings of greatness, pride, or egoism, dwelling permanently in a state of complete self-negation.